-When an eNodeB fails, all its eNodeB contexts affected by the failure become invalid and shall be deleted.
-An MME that recognises unavailability of an eNodeB (e.g. no more SCTP association in service) or receives a Reset from an eNodeB, shall locally delete the eNodeB related information ("eNodeB Address in Use for S1-MME" and "eNodeB UE S1AP ID").
-The MME initiates release of all S1 bearers towards the Serving GW by sending a Release Access Bearer Request message as defined in the S1 Release procedure in 3GPP TS 23.401 [15].
-The MME shall initiate the Dedicated Bearer Deactivation procedure to deactivate the GBR bearers in the packet core.
+An MME which does not support UE context retention at SCTP recovery and recognises unavailability of an eNodeB (e.g. no more SCTP association in service) or an MME which receives a Reset or a S1 Setup message with UE Retention Information not set to "ues-retained" from an eNodeB, shall locally delete the eNodeB related information ("eNodeB Address in Use for S1-MME" and "eNodeB UE S1AP ID").
+In this case, the MME initiates release of all S1 bearers towards the Serving GW by sending a Release Access Bearer Request message as defined in the S1 Release procedure in 3GPP TS 23.401 [15].
+The MME shall initiate the Dedicated Bearer Deactivation procedure to deactivate the GBR bearers in the packet core; as an option, the MME may defer the deactivation of the GBR bearers for a short period (e.g. in the order of seconds) so as to allow the re-establishment of the corresponding radio and S1 bearers and thus avoid the GBR bearers deactivation if the MME receives a NAS Service Request or a GTP-C Downlink Data Notification message as a result of the SGW having received an Error Indication message from the eNodeB (see clause 22).